ytdd9527/FinalTech/README.md

 FinalTECH
 =

-A Slimefun addon about making the world so damn better
+A Slimefun addon about making the world a little better

 It includes many items with unique function, which will make a hole change to Slimefun gameplay.